codebar-ag/laravel-prerender/README.md

 ===========================

 ## Credits
-The Laravel-Prerender package was initially cloned from [jeroennoten/Laravel-Prerender](https://github.com/jeroennoten/Laravel-Prerender).
-The author was [jeroennoten](https://github.com/jeroennoten).
-Laravel 6,7 & 8 Support was provided by [CasperLaiTW](https://github.com/CasperLaiTW) via an unmerged (14th September 2020) Pull-Request.
+This package is a clone from [jeroennoten/Laravel-Prerender](https://github.com/jeroennoten/Laravel-Prerender) with [jeroennoten](https://github.com/jeroennoten) as author.
+[CasperLaiTW](https://github.com/CasperLaiTW) provided Laravel 6,7 & 8 Support by an unmerged (14th September 2020) Pull-Request.

 ## Laravel Support
 This package currently only supports >= Laravel 6 && >= PHP 5.5.9 If you're looking for an older version checkout [jeroennoten/Laravel-Prerender](https://github.com/jeroennoten/Laravel-Prerender).

 ## Introduction

-Google, Facebook, Twitter, Yahoo, and Bing are constantly trying to view your website... but they don't execute javascript.
-That's why Prerender was built.
-Prerender is perfect for AngularJS SEO, BackboneJS SEO, EmberJS SEO, and any other javascript framework.

-This middleware intercepts requests to your Laravel website or application from crawlers, and then makes a call to the (external) Prerender Service to get the static HTML instead of the javascript for that page.
+Modern search engines like Google are constantly trying to visit and render your website.
+Unfortunately, they don't execute javascript.
+So the content of your website is not getting indexed.
+Prerender helps you out there.
+A middleware intercepts requests to your Laravel website or application from crawlers.
+It then makes a call to the external Prerender Service to get the static HTML instead of the javascript for that page.
+It is a perfect match for Vue JS, Angular JS, Backbone JS, Ember JS and any other Javascript Framework.

 Prerender adheres to google's `_escaped_fragment_` proposal, which we recommend you use.
 It's easy:
 - Just add `<meta name="fragment" content="!">` to the `<head>` of all of your pages